osteele/prompt-matrix.py/README.md

 [![PyPI](https://badge.fury.io/py/prompt-matrix.svg)](https://badge.fury.io/py/prompt-matrix)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-A Python package to expand prompt matrix strings.
-For example, the string `"The
-<dog|cat> in the hat"` expands to the list `["The dog in the hat", "The cat in
+Prompt Matrix is a small Python package that expands a string that specifies a prompt matrix.
+For example, the string `"The <dog|cat> in the hat"` expands to the list `["The dog in the hat", "The cat in the hat"]`.
-the hat"]`.

 The motivating case for this package is to compare the effects of different prompts in text and image generation systems such as Stable Diffusion and GPT-3.